 Meeting Attendance.
-Our Board of Directors met five times during 2017.
-During 2017, each director attended at least 75% of the aggregate of the number of board meetings and the number of meetings held by all committees on which he served.
+Our Board of Directors met seven times during 2018.
+During 2018, each director attended at least 75% of the aggregate of the number of Board meetings and the number of meetings held by all committees on which he or she served.
 The Board of Directors has adopted a policy under which each member of the Board of Directors makes every effort to but is not required to attend each annual meeting of our stockholders.
-Six of our eight directors attended our annual meeting of stockholders in 2017.
+Seven of our eight directors (at the time) attended our annual meeting of stockholders in 2018.

 Audit Committee.
 Our Audit Committee's role and responsibilities are set forth in the Audit Committee's written charter and include the authority to retain and terminate the services of our independent registered public accounting firm.
 In addition, the Audit Committee reviews annual financial statements, considers matters relating to accounting policy and internal controls and reviews the scope of annual audits.
-This committee currently has three members, Steven Prelack (Chairman), Christopher Kiritsy and Julian Adams.
-Julian Adams will not be continuing as a director following the 2018 annual meeting.
-Our former director Chau Khuong served on our Audit Committee until November 17, 2017 when Mr. Khuong resigned from our Board of Directors and he was replaced on the committee by Julian Adams.
-All members of the Audit Committee satisfy the current independence standards promulgated by the Securities and Exchange Commission and by The Nasdaq Stock Market, as such standards apply specifically to members of audit committees.
-The Board of Directors has determined that Mr. Prelack is an "audit committee financial expert," as the Securities and Exchange Commission has defined that term in Item 407 of Regulation S-K. The Audit Committee met four times during 2017.
+This committee currently has four members, Steven Prelack (Chairman), James Geraghty, Peter Kiener and Christopher Kiritsy.
+Effective as of the 2019 annual meeting, Christopher Kiritsy will serve as Chairman of the Audit Committee.
+All members of the Audit Committee satisfy the current independence standards promulgated by the SEC and by The Nasdaq Stock Market, as such standards apply specifically to members of audit committees.
+The Board of Directors has determined that Mr. Kiritsy is an "audit committee financial expert," as the SEC has defined that term in Item 407 of Regulation S-K. The Audit Committee met eight times during 2018.
 Please also see the report of the Audit Committee set forth elsewhere in this proxy statement.

-A copy of the Audit Committee's written charter is publicly available on our website at www.pieris.com.
+A copy of the Audit Committee's written charter is publicly available on our website atwww.pieris.com.

 Compensation Committee.
 Our Compensation Committee's role and responsibilities are set forth in the Compensation Committee's written charter and include reviewing, approving and making recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of the Board of Directors are carried out and that such policies, practices and procedures contribute to our success.
-This committee currently has two members, Christopher Kiritsy (Chairman) and Michael Richman.
-Our former director Chau Khuong served on our Compensation Committee until November 17, 2017 when Mr. Khuong resigned from our Board of Directors.
+This committee currently has three members, Christopher Kiritsy (Chairman), Michael Richman and Matthew L. Sherman.
 All members of the Compensation Committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.

-Our Compensation Committee is responsible for the determination of the compensation of our chief executive officer, and shall conduct its decision-making process with respect to that issue without the chief executive officer present, as well as other executive officers.
-Our Compensation Committee has been delegated the authority to administer our 2014 Employee, Director and Consultant Equity Incentive Plan, our 2016 Employee, Director and Consultant Equity Incentive Plan, and, subject to approval of the plans by the stockholders, our 2018 Employee, Director and Consultant Equity Incentive Plan and our 2018 Employee Stock Purchase Plan.
-The Compensation Committee met two times during 2017.
+Our Compensation Committee is responsible for the determination of the compensation of our Chief Executive Officer, and shall conduct its decision-making process with respect to that issue without the Chief Executive Officer present, as well as other executive officers.
+Our Compensation Committee has been delegated the authority to administer our 2014 Employee, Director and Consultant Equity Incentive Plan, or 2014 Plan, our 2016 Employee, Director and Consultant Equity Incentive Plan, or 2018 Plan and our 2018 Employee Stock Purchase Plan, or 2018 ESPP, and, subject to approval of the plan by the stockholders, our 2019 Plan.
+The Compensation Committee met nine times during 2018.